 Reading “The Order of Time” by Carlo Rovelli has been a great pleasure.
-Rovelli presents his ideas on time by drawing on the thermodynamic quantity of entropy, Einstein’s theory of relativity and quantum physics.
-In a world where there are as many times as there are points in space, where it is impossible to define an absolute present due to special relativity and where time has quantum properties Rovelli puts forward a conception of time where the past, present and future are intertwined.
+Rovelli presents his ideas about time drawing on the thermodynamic quantity of entropy, Einstein’s theory of relativity and quantum physics.
+In a world where there are as many times as there are points in space, where it is impossible to define an absolute present due to special relativity, and where time has quantum properties, Rovelli puts forward a conception of time where the past, present and future are intertwined.

 It is fascinating to see how many of the ideas emerging from Rovelli’s understanding of time resonate with our work on process ontologies.